timstu98/pubPoint/README.md

 I have made various bash scripts which give other ways of running code inside a docker container (see `populate_pubs.sh` as an example).

+### Sharing the Database

+For initial development, I (TS) have been storing the database as a local persistent volume.
+I can share this as a one time mysql dump file to allow you to start developing.
+Ultimately, this will be hosted but is a sensible method of sharing for initial development.

+Instructions on this are below:

+`ADD INSTRUCTIONS!!!!!!`

 ###

 ## Commonly Encountered Issues